Xunantunich Maya Ruins

 3 - US$ 65/ With Horseback Riding- US$145.00

 4 and more - US$ 55/ With Horseback Riding- US$125.00

 Minimum of 2 passengers

-Transportation to and from the resort, park entrance fee, personal tour guide, and water
+Transportation to and from the resort, park entrance fee, personal tour guide, water, soda, and snacks

 Cummulative 10% Service Charge and 12.5% Tax.

 Easy/Moderate – involves some stair and hill climbing

 Near the Guatemalan border in the village of Succotz, Cayo District

 And don’t forget: